-In order to avoid tax on the same economic gains being applied across numerous countries, the Group will adhere to the tax treaties of those countries in which it is conducting its business.
+In order to avoid tax on the same economic gains being applied across numerous countries, the Group will implement measures, including adhering to the tax treaties of those countries in which it is conducting its business.

 Securing Transparency

 The Group will disclose its policies regarding taxes, and take care to provide easy-to-understand explanations and maintain a high level of transparency for each respective country's taxation authorities.